cpp-lln-lab/datalad_crash_course/README.md

   Even though you CAN use the typical holy trinity of git commands (<code>git add</code> / <code>git commit</code> / <code>git push</code>) when working
   within a Datalad dataset, I would recommended using typical Datalad command like
-  </code>datalad save</code>, unless you are sure of what you are doing.
+  <code>datalad save</code>, unless you are sure of what you are doing.
 </p>

 <p>